nortikin/sverchok/docs/nodes/exchange/gcode_exporter.rst

 Functionality
 -------------

-Export file with G-code discribing the generated shape
+Export file with G-code describing the generated shape

 Inputs
 ------

 * **Layer Height** - List of coefficients for layer height
 * **Flow Mult** - List of coefficients for Print speed
-* **Vertices** - Main thing The Geometry (can be one or severat pathes)
+* **Vertices** - Main thing The Geometry (can be one or several paths)

 Outputs
 -------